antoniotaranto/django-permissionsx/README.md

             permissions = P(user__is_authenticated=True)

+3. Add permissions to your views, e.g.:

+        from your_project.permissions import UserPermissions
+        from permissionsx.contrib.django import DjangoViewMixin

         class PublicListView(DjangoViewMixin, ListView):

             queryset = Item.objects.all()
             permissions_class = UserPermissions

-3. Don't forget to add it to your `INSTALLED_APPS`:
+4. Don't forget to add it to your `INSTALLED_APPS`:

         INSTALLED_APPS = (
             'django.contrib.admin',